All three wells back on stream off Brazil

 Brazil’s oil and gas player Enauta has restarted production from three wells located on a field offshore Brazil and expects the production to stabilise over the incoming period.

-Enauta revealed on Wednesday that all three wells on the Atlanta field have come into operation.
-The company further elaborated that this field is in the process of commissioning a new water treatment plant and stabilising production.
+Enauta revealed on Wednesday that all three wells on the Atlanta field had come into operation.
+The company further elaborated that the field was in the process of commissioning a new water treatment plant and stabilising production.

 This announcement comes less than a week after Enauta resumed production through one of the three wells on the Atlanta field, following preventive interruption of production at the field in late August 2022.
 This took place a little over a week after the field returned to production as it was offline during scheduled downtime, which started in July 2022.